 Bring Snacks

-Bring some snacks like granola bars or fruit.
+Bring some snacks like granola bars, popcorn or fruit.
 These will keep your energy levels up so you can enjoy all your favourite artists.
 Pack them in a small bag or a cross body bag.
 This way, you can carry them around all day while also keeping your hands free.

 Never Drink & Drive

 If you do decide to drink at the festival, remember the drink driving laws in Ireland.
 Any amount of alcohol will impair your ability to drive even the day after drinking.
-Use our drinks calculator to tell you how many standard drinks you have consumed.
-It will also give you and estimated time of how long it will take your body to process 1 standard drink.
-If you feel tired, sick or in any way unwell to drive, don’t.
+Use our drinks calculator to get an estimated time of how long it will take your body to process what you have consumed.
+Remember though, it takes 1 hour to process 1 standard drink.
+If you feel tired, sick or in any way unwell to drive, don’t drive.
 Remember that common myths like showering, eating a big breakfast, exercising, or drinking coffee and energy drinks will not process alcohol any faster.
 Only time will process the alcohol.

 Bring a Reusable Water Bottle